-A child with three unexcused absences and/or tardies is to receive counseling by the school principal or his/her designee, and to receive a home contact from his/her school or Family Resource Youth Service Center (FRYSC) representative(s), who will assess the causes of the truancy.
+A child student with at least three unexcused absences and/or tardies should to receive counseling by the school principal or his/her designee, and to receive a home contact from his/her school or Family Resource Youth Service Center (FRYSC) coordinator, who will assess the causes of the truancy with the parent/guardian or the student (if the student is eighteen (18) or older).
+The home contact should be documented on the Truancy Tab and the FRYSC Tab.